wur-bioinformatics/introduction-to-bioinformatics/week3.md

 Character state changes for all characters are indicated on the trees and exemplar syn- and autapomorphies are indicated.
 Note that character 6 is invariant and therefore does not contribute to any tree.
 :::
 %#% Figure MSA is quite small and difficult to read (especially the indicated U, I, and S symbols in underneath the MSA).
-Perhaps rearrange image to display panels underneath each other instead of next to each other? - If shared-derived, unique, and invariant characters are exam material, move their explanation to the main body of the text. - Self created figure?
+Perhaps rearrange image to display panels underneath each other instead of next to each other? - Self created figure?
-When observing substitutions in an MSA we cannot say which ones are ancestral (occurring already in "deep" ancestors) and which ones are derived (occurring more recently).
-But placed in the context of a rooted phylogenetic tree, shared substitutions can actually be shared derived (SD) substitutions, which are known as _synapomorphies_ (_syn_=shared, _apo_=derived, _morphy_=character), whereas uniquely derived substitutions are called _autapomorphies_ (see {numref}`MSA`).

-When designing a phylogenetic study, involving the compilation of one or more MSAs, there is usually a choice between adding more _characters_ versus adding more _taxa_ (sequences).
+When designing a phylogenetic study, involving the compilation of one or more MSAs, there is usually a choice between adding more _characters_ (lengthening the MSA) versus adding more _taxa_ (adding more sequences(rows) to the MSA).
 Whereas the former is tempting, it is often more useful to add taxa as this allows extra synapomorphies to be realised.
 After all, synapomorphies are relative (not absolute) entities: only in the context of other sequences can you actually "see" them.
 For instance, when studying a gene family in which duplications have occurred during the evolution of its lineages, many taxa should be included in the MSA in order to capture the duplication events.
 Only adding more characters may amplify errors or artefacts caused by taxic under-sampling.
 This can lead to incorrectly inferred long branches with seemingly high support for their position and nodes.
-%#% Maybe a short description of the difference between characters and taxa would be fitting here?
+%#% Maybe a short description of the difference between characters and taxa would be fitting here? - Added this description.
-In the section [Estimating sequence divergence](estimatingsequencedivergence) we will focus on the estimation of branch lengths using modelling of nucleotide or amino acid changes.
-In the parsimony approach each substitution leads to an extra "step" on the tree, i.e., it makes the tree one step longer.
-Simulation studies have shown that, especially in the case of the combination of short internal branches and long terminal branches, the parsimony approach can give wrong topologies.
-The reason for this is that in such long-branch cases _false_ synapomorphies can form, producing wrong clades.
-After all, long branches mean "many changes" and with a nucleotide alphabet of "only" A, C, G and T the same nucleotides can easily occur in one MSA position by chance.
-This phenomenon has become known as _long-branch attraction_ and has been especially challenging in, for instance, the placement of early land plant lineages.
-These lineages (e.g., _Amborella_, _Nymphea_) are on long branches in isolated positions in the phylogenetic tree and have proven difficult to place with confidence.
-Applying models of nucleotide substitution in sequence divergence estimation and modelling of branch lengths ([Estimating sequence divergence](estimatingsequencedivergence)) has been shown to overcome parts of this problem.
-%#% The parsimony approach is introduced here but lacks motivation (why is parsimony introduced here?
-What is the relation between characters and parsimony).
+%#% The parsimony approach wass introduced here but lacked explanation. - Moved this paragraph to the [Parsimony analysis] section.
 (rootingandclades)=

 ### Rooting & clades